Galvo and IFOV Functions

 • The time of a non-marking move sequence is determined by dividing the non-marking distance by the average speeds of the moves.

-IMPORTANT: Before you can use the laser, you must configure the laser according to the Configure the Laser section.
+IMPORTANT: Before you can use the laser, you must configure the laser as described in the Configure the Laser section.

 function GalvoLaserOutput($axis as axis, $laserState as GalvoLaser)